AdobeDocs/campaign-standard.en/help/administration/using/troubleshooting-sms.md

 * Connection issues, but the verbose messages don't show any `BIND_RESP PDU`.

-* Unexplained disconnections with no error message, the usual behavior of the connector when it detects a low level protocol error.
+* Unexplained disconnections with no error message, the usual behavior of the connector when it detects a low-level protocol error.

 * The provider complains about the unbind/disconnection process.